Pandita Ramabai: Social activism

+Conservative Opposition

+Ramabai experienced opposition to her social activism from conservative members of Indian society, especially upper-caste Maharashtrian elites.
+For example, B.G.
+Tilak repeatedly used Kesari, his paper, to criticize Ramabai's attempts to help widows and other women.
+Some of Tilak's critical language of Ramabai was vulgar.

 Influence on early Pentecostalism

 Scholars of Pentecostalism have begun to explore the possibility that rather than having originated in a singular event at the famous Azusa Street Church in Los Angeles in 1906, the origins of Pentecostalism can be traced to religious revivals around the world, which were interpreted by participants as signs of a new era in Christian history.
 The extraordinary psycho-physical states that accompanied the emotionally intense revivals took different shape in different places.
 Minnie Abrams, Ramabai's American assistant and a veteran missionary with close associations with the Holiness movement, reported that in June 1905, ten months before the Azusa Street revival, a matron came upon a dormitory of girls weeping, praying, and confessing their sins.
 Then, one girl testified that she had been startled from sleep by the sensation of being bathed in fire.
 As Michael Bergunder has argued, the Mukti Mission was part of a network of Protestant missionary institutions that by the early twentieth century spanned the globe.
 This network was constituted by a vast system of newsletters, pamphlets, books and other kinds of print media, along with conferences that brought missionaries into conversation with each other, and travel that took missionaries and supporters from one mission station to the next.
 Thus, news about the "holy fire" at the Mukti Mission, along with revivals happening with apparent simultaneity around the world led many to believe a global "outpouring of the Holy Spirit" was underway.
 Many missionaries visited Kedgaon and volunteer there in response to the news of the outbreak of the Holy Spirit among the students.